 Vietnamese Iced Coffee Recipe with Espresso in glass cups

-Fun Facts: Vietnamese Coffee doesn’t just come sweetened and iced here’s a quick summary of common options found in Vietnamese coffee shops:
+Vietnamese coffee doesn’t just come sweetened and iced.
+Here’s a quick summary of common options found in Vietnamese Coffee Shops and restaurants.

-Cà Phê Sữa Nóng (literally – Coffee Milk Hot) Same concept as above, except omit the ice and in Việtnam they often warm the whole glass in a cup of hot water.
+• Cà Phê Sữa Nóng (literally – Coffee Milk Hot) Same concept as above, except omit the ice and in Việtnam they often warm the whole glass in a cup of hot water.
 Again, the taste is wonderfully rich and sweet, especially when enjoyed over a casual morning taken in small sips at a time.
+Here’s our recipe for Vietnamese hot coffee that we love making during camping.

 Vietnamese Iced Coffee Recipe or cafe sua da in glass cups